-Belinda Hollway is the head of Scott+Scott's office in London.
+Belinda Hollway is a partner in Scott+Scott's London office.
 She has over a decade of competition law experience, and specialises in competition damages litigation before the English High Court, Competition Appeal Tribunal and the Court of Appeal, particularly on behalf of multinational corporations in follow-on damages claims.
 She has extensive expertise in developing and coordinating multijurisdictional litigation strategies, both within Europe and beyond.

 Prior to joining Scott+Scott, Belinda spent nine years in the London office of Freshfields Bruckhaus Deringer LLP.
 She represented clients across a wide range of industries, acting in many of the leading English competition damages cases, such as Cooper Tire, relating to the synthetic rubber cartel, and National Grid v.
 ABB, relating to the cartel in gas insulated switchgear.
 She was the lead associate on the defence team in Enron v.
 EWS, which was the first follow-on damages claim ever to reach trial in the Competition Appeal Tribunal.
 Her wide experience on the defence side gives her a special insight into the issues that claimants must address and overcome in order to recoup losses stemming from breaches of competition law in Europe.